camptocamp/reporting-engine/report_layout_config/README.rst

 This module provides new report template.
 With possibility to add image to replace header and footer.

-Now you can't configure your document layout but that can be added later

 **Table of contents**

 .. contents::